-Heat the milk in a pot over a medium heat until steaming.
+- Heat the milk in a pot over a medium heat until steaming.
 Set aside.
 Pour a few tablespoons of the milk into the egg mixture to warm it.
-Stir gently and transfer the contents of the mixing bowl to the warm milk.
+Stir gently, then transfer the egg mixture to the warm milk.

-In the meantine, make the ‘meringues’ by whisking the egg whites with a pinch of salt until they form stiff peaks.
-Whisk in the vanilla sugar and put aside.
+- In the meantine, make the meringues by whisking the egg whites with a pinch of salt until they form stiff peaks.
+Whisk in the powdered sugar and put aside.

-Line a baking tray with parchment paper.
-Take large spoonfuls of the ‘egg snow’ and arrange them in rows on the tray.
-Preheat the oven to 200ºC, put in the baking tray and turn down the heat to 100ºC.
+- Line a baking tray with parchment paper.
+Take large spoonfuls of the meringue mixture and transfer it onto the tray, creating small ‘islands’.
+Preheat the oven to 200ºC, put in the baking tray and reduce the heat to 100ºC.
 Bake for about 15 minutes or until the meringues are crisp and lightly browned at tops.
 Let cool at room temperature.

 - Transfer the meringues onto the cream, drizzle with the cinnamon and top with the berries.
 Refrigerate and serve chilled.And if you ask me why Slovaks call it Vtáčie mlieko (Bird’s Milk), I can only give a speculative answer.
 Those fluffy meringues sitting in the vanilla cream remind me of bird feathers, and I’ve heard it on some occasion that they can be shaped and decorated like birds.
 I may give it a try next time.